Dorothy Green (environmentalist)

 Dorothy Green (March 16, 1929 – October 13, 2008) was an environmental activist and grassroots organizer.
 She was the founding president of the environmental group, Heal the Bay.
 Green was considered a mentor to officials and leaders active in California water issues and she founded several organizations that have effectively shaped policy on a variety of environmental issues.

 Early life

 Dorothy Green was born in on March 16, 1929, in Detroit, Michigan, the daughter of Polish immigrants.
 She came to Los Angeles and enrolled at UCLA as a music major, playing cello in the school orchestra.
-She graduated in 1951 from Universitsy of California at Berkeley, according to an obituary article in the Los Angeles Times, and in that same year, she married Jacob Green.
+She graduated in 1951 from University of California at Berkeley, according to an obituary article in the Los Angeles Times, and in that same year, she married Jacob Green.
 They had three children together: Joshua, Avrom, and Herschel.
 Her husband was at her side until his death in 2005.